-- 1) Southern Power Distribution Company of Telangana Limited, Corporate Office, H.No.6-1-50, Mint Compound, Hyderabad 500 063. - 2) Telangana State Power Coordinate Committee, TSTRANSCO, 5th Floor, Vidyuth Soudha, Khairatabad, Hyderabad 500 082. ...
+- 1) Southern Power Distribution Company of Telangana Limited, Corporate Office, H.No.6-1-50, Mint Compound, Hyderabad 500 063. - 2) Telangana State Power Coordinate Committee,

+TSTRANSCO, 5th Floor, Vidyuth Soudha,

+Khairatabad, Hyderabad 500 082.

+...
 Respondents 1 & 2.
-(2nd respondent is deleted by the Commission on the ground that it is

-(2nd respondent is deleted by the Commission on the ground that it is neither a statutory body nor is recognized authority under the Electricity Act, 2003 or the regulations made thereof by the Commission)
+(2nd respondent is deleted by the Commission on the grounds that it is neither a statutory body nor is recognized authority under the Electricity Act, 2003 or the regulations made thereof by the Commission)